asapper/Capstone-Senior-Project/Markdown/docs/guide.md

 Beyond these two devices you might want to access one of the computers in the lab, which you can access using your ECS credentials.

+In order to verify a phone to receieve text notifications when tasks are assigned to the user who owns the phone, visit twilio.com/login with the credentials:

+    `Username: collin_rapp@baylor.edu`

+    `Password: pvs201702capstone`

+Then select the "# Phone Numbers" box and select "Verified Caller IDs" on the left.
+Select the red plus button and follow the instructions.
+Then, any user with this phone number will receive an SMS notification when they are assigned a task.

 ### Website information
 In the setup instructions you ran a start-up script that created a few base accounts that you can use for testing our product.
 Following is the information regarding those accounts: